FlexMeasures/flexmeasures/documentation/tut/toy-example-process.rst

 Results
 ---------

-The image below show the resulting schedules following each of the three policies.
+The image below shows the resulting schedules following each of the three policies.
 You will see similar results in your `FlexMeasures UI <http://localhost:5000/assets/4/>`_.

 .. image:: https://github.com/FlexMeasures/screenshots/raw/main/tut/toy-schedule/asset-view-process.png